wpendl99/.github/profile/webServices/express/express.md

 {"name":"orem"}
 ```

-If you wanted an endpoint that used the POST or DELETE HTTP verb then you just use `post` or `delete` and the function to add your route to the Express app object.
+If you wanted an endpoint that used the POST or DELETE HTTP verb then you just use the `post` or `delete` function on the Express app object.

 The route path can also include a limited wildcard syntax or even full regular expressions in path pattern.
 Here are a couple route functions using different pattern syntax.

 ```js
 // Wildcard - matches /store/x and /star/y